Keshav-0907/pintrest/README.md

 - **Image Browsing:** Users can explore various images uploaded by other users or themselves.

-- **Image Saving:** Users can save images to their collections for later reference.
+- **Image Saving:** Used firebase to save user data and their images.

 ## Technologies Used